mittendo/twitteRacademic/README.md

-# Package *twitterAcademics*
+# Package *twitterAcademic*

-The package *twitterAcademics* is intended for academics who have an academic account on *Twitter*.
+The package *twitterAcademic* is intended for academics who have an academic account on *Twitter*.
 This package enables the integration of the Academic Research product track of Twitter, which provides free access to the full archive search and other v2 endpoints.
 It provides a feature for circumstantial use of the *full-archive search* call, which is used to access the historical API.
 For suggestions, questions, ideas, improvements or reporting bugs, please contact the authors of the package.

-More information on *twitterAcademics* is available on the project homepage.
+More information on *twitterAcademic* is available on the project homepage.